Goldziher/vuex-hooks/README.md

 ```

-## usage
+## Usage

 You can use the plugin inside regular javascript or typescript.
-When using typescript **all typing is optional**.
+When using typescript **typing is optional** but of course highly recommended.

 ```javascript
 <script>